ibbles/LearningUnrealEngine/UPROPERTY.md

 An expression node with the variable's current value as its only output pin is created.
 To set the value of a `UPROPERTY` in a Blueprint Visual Script, right-click the Visual Script background and type `set <NAME>`.
 An execution node is created with the variables new value as its only input pin is created.

+## EditInline

+The point of the "Instanced" keyword and "EditInlineNew" is that you create them in-place.
+Not sure what I mean by this.

 [[2020-03-09_21:34:05]] [UCLASS](./UCLASS.md)